Extra 30% off on our On-Site Job-Focused US Pathway Program

 5 Min

-As artificial intelligence becomes increasingly integral to businesses and everyday life, understanding the differences between AI subtypes is essential.
-Two of the most powerful branches—Generative AI and Predictive AI—serve different purposes, drive unique applications, and are built on different models and architectures.
-In this blog,
+Generative vs Predictive AI: As artificial intelligence becomes increasingly central to business and daily life, understanding the distinctions between its subtypes is crucial.
+Two of the most impactful branches—Generative AI and predictive artificial intelligence—serve different purposes, power distinct applications, and rely on different models and architectures.
+In this blog, we dive into the differences between generative and predictive AI, explore their applications, and show how businesses can harness each to maximize value.

 Generative AI refers to models capable of creating new content such as text, images, music, or code.
 These models are trained on vast datasets to learn patterns and structures, enabling them to generate original outputs.
 Examples include ChatGPT, DALL·E, Midjourney, and Runway ML.